Getting an Interview

 I received a call from the Recruiter who actually works for AllegisTalent2, not American Express.
 I found him to be extremely cocky on the phone and way too casual.
 The best way I can describe the conversation... he spoke to me like I was a buddy hanging out with him at a bar or in a frat house.
 Odd.
 Anyway, my resume was forwarded to the Hiring Manager.
 I had a phone screen with the Hiring Manager.
 Subsequently, I followed up with the Recruiter 2x and never heard back from him.

 Amex has such a great reputation.
 But I must say that after speak to the Recruiter, who represents Amex, I was a bit turned off.

-The process took a day – interviewed at American Express in August 2011.
+The process took a day – interviewed at American Express (New York, NY) in August 2011.

 Interviewed by 4 people for half an hour each.
 Not too difficult to manage.
 Mostly focus on the experience and skills.
 The next day they set up two more phone calls with business partners on the west coasts.

-I applied online and the process took 4+ weeks - interviewed at American Express in December 2008.
+I applied through a recruiter – interviewed at American Express in January 2012.

-The process took 1 week – interviewed at American Express in November 2010.
+The process took a week – interviewed at American Express in November 2010.

-I applied online and the process took 2 days – interviewed at American Express in May 2010.
+I applied online.
+The process took 2 days – interviewed at American Express in May 2010.